BirdeeHub/nixCats-nvim/README.md

             packages.default = nixCats-nvim.packages.${system}.nixCats;
             packages.nixCats = pkgs.nixCats;
             packages.regularCats = pkgs.regularCats;
-            packages.customvim = customVimPackager "customvim";
+            packages.customvim = customVimBuilder "customvim";
         }
     );
 }
 ```
-There are more methods not covered in this readme, but are covered in the included help files.
+There are many more methods not covered in this readme, but are covered in the included help files.
 see: [nixCats.installation_options](./nixCatsHelp/installation.txt)

-With them you could partially or entirely recreate this flake.nix and/or the lua in another flake without redefining things (unless you want to).
+With them you could partially or entirely add to, change, or recreate this flake.nix and/or the lua

-The categories and settings in these installation instructions are something created while creating your own config and exported.

-That will make sense.
-I promise.
-Those are your categories you make.
+in another flake without having to redefine things (although you can only either add new lua or recreate it).

 ---